Ratan1995/HTML-CSS-d/README.md

 Author Name: Ratan Chandra Bhowmick, Department of Geography, Vrije Universiteit Brussel.

 # Warning #
-## AI-generated platform is being used to error verification of the code and helps to understand the html ##
+## AI-generated platform is being used to error verification of the code and re-generated some parts of the code ##